akashicMarga/akashicMarga.github.io/_posts/2024-10-10-How-AI-Compiler-Pipelines-Work-From-Model-to-Machine-Code.md

    - z_w is the **zero point** that shifts the integer range to approximate the distribution of the original data.

 2. **Quantization of Activations**:
-   - Activations are also quantized in a similar manner, with scale $s_a and zero point z_a .
+   - Activations are also quantized in a similar manner, with scale s_a and zero point z_a .

    During forward propagation, instead of operating on floating-point values, the operations happen on integers.
 The result is then de-quantized back to floating-point, but these intermediate steps happen much faster due to the simpler nature of integer math.